 We put each product on our own scale and inspected dimensions with a tape measure to confirm the manufacturer's specs, and then rolled and strapped each product onto our backpacks to see how they would suit us on long days in the mountains.

 For chairs that perform well in the stability category, you might not even give this metric a second thought.
 But for chairs that struggle, it's always on your mind.
 We evaluated a host of things that make a chair unstable: base width, foot shape, ease of adjustment, and pole flexibility and assembly.
-We also sat on a wide range of surfaces, from sand and mud to jagged volcanic rock to nice flat pavement and granite.
+We sat on a wide range of surfaces, from soft sand and mud to jagged volcanic rock to nice flat pavement and granite.
 We leaned, reached, stretched, and twisted to see how easily we could maintain our upright position in each model.